Key Resources for Members

 Visit the Idaho State Legislature page to locate and contact your elected officials.
+If you live outside of Boise and travel is difficult, take advantage of the 2018 Remote Testimony Pilot Project.
 Please write your legislators to let them know your position on our issues: your comments do count!
 Be respectful, concise, and be sure to include your full contact information (name and address are required; phone number is optional) when corresponding via email with legislators.
 Find sample letters from the 2016 session here.
 Scroll down this page to the “Contact Your Elected Officials” section for more tips.

-To find legislative reading calendars and agendas to track bills during the winter session, check the Senate and House calendars in the side bar of the main page (you may also sign up here for the bill tracker to receive updates on bills of interest) .
+To find Idaho legislative reading calendars and agendas in order to track bills during the winter session, check the Senate and House calendars in the side bar of the main page (you may also sign up here for the bill tracker to receive updates via email on bills of interest from the legislative services office) .
 Look up bills by subject to review fiscal impact, read full bill text (after printing) and find voting records.
-AAUW members who attend a committee hearing are then encouraged to complete and submit a Meeting Report Form to our Lobby Corps leaders.
-AAUW members may use the What is AAUW? elevator speech to share with legislators.
-Members may download an AAUW postcard to send to legislators with comments or to thank them for meeting with you.

 Tune in to Idaho Public Television’s (IPTV) Idaho in Session: Legislature Live to live stream hearings (and more) during the session (usually January–March).
 Follow Betsy Russell’s blog, Eye on Boise, and Idaho Reports for up-to-date reporting.